 With a seasonal dinner menu and decadent desserts, Rolf and Daughters is a must for the foodie visiting Nashville’s Germantown.
 On top of their food menu, which is composed of unique, fresh combinations, their drink menu is equally impressive.
 Whether you prefer spirits, wines, drafts, or craft cocktails, Rolf and Daughters is a wonderful place to grab a drink.
-Currently, all of their craft cocktails give a nod to America’s favorite pastime, with names such as Don’t Steal Home Without It, Bottom of the 9th, and more.

 The menu at Butchertown Hall has many different influences which make up the food on its amazing menu.
 You’ll find many Tex-Mex inspired dishes as well as a variety of smoked meats and charred vegetables.
 Their dessert menu includes an ice cream sandwich sundae with strawberry goat cheese ice cream, buttermilk chocolate cake, and more.
 As for drinks, they have beers on tap and craft cocktails, wines, and spirits — including Nashville’s biggest agave collection.

 SILO Germantown serves up delicious farm-to-table, Southern-inspired cuisine for dinner and Sunday brunch in Germantown.
 Their menu features small plates, meat and cheese plates, and large plates serving up dishes such as Blackened Catfish, Ratatouille, and Bourbon-Braised Chicken.
 The dessert menu features house-made ice cream, coconut cream cake, and more.
 In addition to their dinner menu, they serve up a small selection of bar foods along with tasty cocktails, wines, spirits, and beer.
 Don’t miss their happy hour from 4-6pm every day!